f1lmzyic/Synth-CW/REPORT.md

 ---
 ## Critical Instant Analysis

-The system uses fixed priorities, with interrupts above the task level. `decodeTask` has the highest task priority, `scanKeysTask` and `CAN_TX_Task` are next, and `displayUpdateTask` has the lowest priority.
+The system uses fixed priorities, where interrupts run above the task level.
+Among the tasks, `decodeTask` has the highest priority, followed by `scanKeysTask` and `CAN_TX_Task`, while `displayUpdateTask` runs at the lowest priority.

-For the critical instant analysis, the worst case is when all tasks and interrupts are released together.
-Using the measured WCET values, each task still completes within its minimum initiation interval. `sampleISR` is the most timing-critical part of the system, but it remains within its available time budget.
-The same is true for the remaining tasks, so the measured schedule meets all deadlines.
+In the critical instant case, all tasks and interrupts are assumed to be released at the same time.
+Based on the measured WCET values, each task still finishes within its minimum initiation interval. `sampleISR` is the most time-sensitive part of the system, but it still executes within its available time budget.
+The other tasks also complete in time, so the schedule meets all deadlines under the worst-case conditions.
 ---